focus-editor/focus/README.md

 `xattr -d -r com.apple.quarantine /path/to/your/jai/distribution`

 ## Disclaimer

 The editor is in beta.
 This means you may encounter some bugs here and there, and not all wrinkles have been ironed out yet.

-## Shortcuts

-You can see the full list of shortcuts and redefine keys in the global config file.

 ## Limitations